- International Republican Institute - IRI

 - Media & democracy

 The profit tax system that came into force on January 1, 2017, in Georgia aims to create a favorable business environment, accelerate economic growth, and improve tax administration.
 This system is based on the distributed profit taxation regime, similar to the one implemented in Estonia.

 The Tourism Reform incorporates the amendments envisioned by the Tourism Draft Law, which was initiated by the Parliament of Georgia.
 In addition, it encompasses planned changes in the tax benefits system for agritourism and wine tourism service providers.

-These quarterly reports provide an analysis of economic trends, as well as denoting the challenges and opportunities (in local, regional, and global contexts) in the selected value chains within six sectors to improve evidence-based decision-making by providing quality information and analytics.
+This annual report provides an analysis of economic trends, as well as denoting the challenges and opportunities (in local, regional, and global contexts) across selected value chains within six sectors to improve evidence-based decision-making through the provision of quality information and analytics.

 On 27 June 2014, Georgia and the EU signed the Association Agreement (AA), including the Deep and Comprehensive Free Trade Agreement (DCFTA), which fully entered into force on 1 July 2016.
 The goal of the DCFTA is to provide a framework for new trade opportunities, enhance competitiveness in the business sector, and support closer economic integration between Georgia and the EU based on reforms in trade-related fields.

 Digitalization can be defined as the process of change that digital technology causes or influences in all aspects of life.
 For businesses, it implies digital improvements which alter business models, alongside the way in which products or services are manufactured and delivered.